bielxvf/p2/README.md

 After building the binary, run it with `./build/p2`

 # Install
-After building the binary, copy it somewhere in your path, such as `~/.local/bin/`, or for a system-wide usability, copy it to `/usr/bin/` or `/usr/local/bin/`
+Just copy the binary to somewhere in your `PATH`

 # Usage
 ```sh